PixarAnimationStudios/OpenUSD-proposals/proposals/LineStyle/README.md

 The DashDotLines has the following new properties:
 - startCapType.
 A token uniform.
 It is the shape of the line cap at the start of the line.
 It can be "round", "triangle" or "square".
 The default value is "round".
 - endCapType.
 A token uniform.
 It is the shape of the line cap at the end of the line.
 It can be "round", "triangle" or "square".
 The default value is "round".
 - patternScale.
 A float uniform.
-It is valid when the primitive binds a DashDotPattern.
+It is valid when the primitive inherits from a "Pattern" primitive.
 The default value is 1.
 You can lengthen or compress the line pattern by setting this property.
 For example, if patternScale is set to 2, the length of each dash and each gap will be enlarged by 2 times.
 This value will not impact on the line width.
 - screenspacePattern.
 A bool uniform.
-It is valid when the primitive binds a DashDotPattern.
+It is valid when the primitive inherits from a "Pattern" primitive.
 By default it is true, which means the dash-dot pattern will be based on screen unit.
 If we zoom in, the pattern on the line will change in the world space, so that the dash size and the dash gap size in the screen space will not change.
 If it is false, the pattern will be based on world unit.
 If we zoom in, the pattern on the line will not change in world space.
 The dash size and the dash gap size in the screen space will be larger.

 ![image of screenspacePattern](screenSpacePattern.png)

 ### Extents of the DashDotLines
 Different from the other Curves, the extents of the DashDotLines is only the bound box of the control points.
 The width of the line will not be considered, because it is screen spaced, that it is implemented via the shader.

-### The DashDotPattern schema
+### The DashDotPatternAPI schema
-The DashDotPattern schema inherits from Typed.
+The DashDotPatternAPI schema inherits from APISchemaBase.
 It saves the detail of a dash-dot pattern.
 A dash-dot pattern is an array of symbols.
 Each symbol is either a dash, which is a line, or a dot, which is a point.
-The DashDotPattern can be bound to one or more DashDotLines primitive.

-The DashDotPattern has the following new properties:
+The DashDotPatternAPI has the following new properties:
 - patternPeriod.
 A float uniform.
 It is the length of a pattern.
 By default it is zero.
 If there is no pattern, it should be zero.
 - pattern.
 An array of float2.
 It saves the dash-dot pattern.
 For each float2, the x value and the y value must be zero or positive.
 The x value saves the offset of the start of current symbol, from the end of the previous symbol.
 If the current symbol is the first symbol, the offset is from the start of the pattern to the start of current symbol.
 The y value saves the length of the current symbol.
 If it is zero, the current symbol is a dot.
 If it is larger than zero, the current symbol is a dash.
 As a result, the total sum of all the x value and y value will be the length from the start of the pattern to the end of the last symbol.
 This sum must be smaller than patternPeriod.

 For example, assume the pattern is [(0, 10), (1, 4), (3, 0)].
 It means the first symbol is a dash which is from 0 to 10.
 The second symbol is a dash which is from 11 to 15, and the third symbol is a dot which is at position 18.
 There are gaps between 10 and 11, and between 15 and 18.
 If the patternPeriod is 20, there is also a gap between 18 and 20.

-An API schema DashDotPatternAPI is provided to bind the DashDotPattern to a DashDotLines primitive.

 ### The DashDotLines rprim and shader
 In HdStorm, we will add the HdDashDotLines rprim for the DashDotLines primitive.
 The topology of the DashDotLines requires the curveVertexCounts, curveIndices and whether the pattern is screenspaced.
 In dashDotLines.glslfx, we add two sections of shader code: "DashDot.Vertex" and "DashDot.Fragment".